Azure/fta-networking/doc/security.md

 ## Endpoint type
 Make sure to understand the endpoint type you are using and threat model controls for that endpoint.

+## Azure Bastion
+Use NSGs with Azure Bastion to create a separate administrative channel.

 ## DDoS Protection
 Distributed denial of service (DDoS) attacks are some of the largest availability and security concerns facing customers that are moving their applications to the cloud.
 A DDoS attack attempts to exhaust an application's resources, making the application unavailable to legitimate users.
 DDoS attacks can be targeted at any endpoint that is publicly reachable through the internet. https://docs.microsoft.com/en-us/azure/virtual-network/ddos-protection-overview